noaboa07/TaskSquirrel/README.md

-# Project 1 - *Name of App Here*
+# Lab 1 - *Task Squirrels*

-Submitted by: **Your Name Here**
+Submitted by: **Noah Russell**

-**Name of your app** is an app that ...
-[TODO]
+**TaskSquirrel** is an app that desperate parents use to get their children to do chores and help them out.
+This app has a list of tasks for the user to complete.
+Users will be required to attach photos to show that they have completed the task.
+After attaching the photo to a task, the app shows where that photo was taken in a map [TODO]

-Time spent: **X** hours spent in total
+Time spent: **3** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] App displays list of hard-coded tasks
+- [✅] App displays list of tasks
-- [ ] When a task is tapped it navigates the user to a task detail view
+- [✅] When a task is tapped it navigates the user to a task detail view
-- [ ] When user adds photo to complete the tasks, it marks the task as complete
+- [✅] When user adds photo to complete the tasks, it marks the task as complete
-- [ ] When adding photo of task, the location is added
+- [✅] When adding photo of task, the location is added
-- [ ] User returns to home page (list of tasks) and the status of your task is updated to complete
+- [✅] User can view the photo pinned from the task

 The following **optional** features are implemented:

-- [ ] User can launch camera to snap a picture
+- [❌] User can launch camera to snap a picture

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [ ] N/A

 ## Video Walkthrough